dp119/py_repo/git.md

 	git stash clear 									# to clean all stash

-# <h2> How to link git with JIRA for comments, stage changes etc
+# <h2> How to link git with JIRA for comments, stage changes etc?

 Using Smart commit feature available in JIRA.

-# <h2> How to enforce branch naming strategies in GIT.
+# <h2> How to enforce branch naming strategies in GIT?

 Using branch rules in GIT repo settings.